On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Numerical Experiments

 \subsubsection{Results and discussion}

 The numerical results are summarized in \cref{tab:time}, and \cref{fig:time_vs_n} and \cref{fig:relative_time}.

-Across all values of $n$, our two proposed methods consistently outperform the existing grid-search method and the Gurobi QP solver, often achieving improvements by several orders of magnitude.
-The scaling profile in \cref{fig:time_vs_n} reveals the linear behavior of our proposed methods and the sparsity-exploiting inexact method GRBU based on the formulation \eqref{eq:maxksum_projection_unsorted}.
+Across all values of $n$, our two proposed methods consistently outperform the existing grid-search method, the Gurobi QP solver, \reftwo{and the SSN method}, often achieving improvements by several orders of magnitude.
+The scaling profile in \cref{fig:time_vs_n} reveals the linear behavior of our proposed methods, the sparsity-exploiting inexact method GRBU based on the formulation \eqref{eq:maxksum_projection_unsorted}, \reftwo{and the SSN method}.
 In contrast, the grid-search method exhibits quadratic scaling, and the sorted inexact method GRBS based on \eqref{eq:maxksum_projection_sort} exhibits performance that degrades in harder large-$n$ cases.
-For problem sizes where $n\in\{10^6,10^7\}$, the solution time of the grid-search and Gurobi methods is on the order of minutes or hours; on the other hand, our methods obtain solutions in fractions of a second.
+For problem sizes where $n\in\{10^6,10^7\}$, the solution time of the grid-search and Gurobi methods is on the order of minutes or hours; on the other hand, our methods obtain solutions in fractions of a second. \reftwo{In addition, our procedures require significantly less computational time than the partial-sort time threshold, which the SSN method exceeds in each of the six experiments.}

 In \cref{tab:time}, we highlight the computational results for a few experiments based on parameters which we expect to be of practical interest.
 In Experiments 1 through 3, we fix $k$ to be a small proportion of $n$ and vary the budget $r$ from large to small; Experiments 4 through 6 follow a similar pattern, but with a larger value of $k$.
 A clear takeaway from the results is that the (full) sorting procedure requires more time than solution procedure of our proposed algorithms for sorted input.
 This highlights the importance of \cref{prop:partialsort}.
 Sorting is also more costly than the grid-search method for small $n$, but for moderate-to-large $n$, the $O(k(n-k))$ computational cost of the grid-search method dominates the sorting time, even for very small $\tau_k$ as in Experiments 1 through 3.